carpentries-incubator/frictionless-data-agriculture/index.md

 > ## Before you start
 >
-> Before starting the training make sure you have completed the lesson set-up.
+> Before starting the training make sure you have completed the lesson [set-up](setup.md).
->
+{: .prereq}

 > ## Prerequisites
-> This lesson requires a working copy of *Python*
-> You should be comfortable with CSV, tabular data and have and understanding of JSON.
+> This lesson requires *Python 3.x*.
+A Jupyter Notebook is recommended for following the lesson exercises and saving work.
 >
+> You should be familiar with CSV, tabular data and have and understanding of JSON.
 {: .prereq}

 {% include links.md %}